ashisa/ashisa.github.io/_posts/2020-04-25-datashare.md

 $Script:dataset = New-AzDataShareDataSet -ResourcegroupName $resourceGroup -AccountName $dsaccountname -ShareName $dssharename -Name DataSet1 -StorageAccountResourceId $storageAccount.Id -Container dataset1
 ```

 We create the data share account if it doesn't exist already.
 We then set up the role assignment on the storage account and create a data share which is then followed up by creating a container and a dataset so that you can test it out.
+Ideally, this is a one-time step.

-You can uplaod a file to the container as well if you want to experience the data synchronization as well.
+You can upload a file to the container as well if you want to experience the data synchronization as well.

+## Creating invite ##

 The code from the invite function look like the following -
 ```